DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-03-15-round-2-research-findings.md

 ## Emerging user needs

-As a business manager, HR, Finance or an administrator I need to know what the timelines for claiming funding are So that I know when to submit a claim and when we will receive our payment
+As a business manager, HR, finance person or an administrator I need to know what the timelines for claiming funding are So that I know when to submit a claim and when we will receive our payment

-As a business manager, HR, Finance or an administrator I need to know what will happen after my claim has been submitted So that I feel informed of the process and know what to expect from the following steps
+As a business manager, HR, finance person or an administrator I need to know what will happen after my claim has been submitted So that I feel informed of the process and know what to expect from the following steps

-As a business manager, HR, Finance or an administrator I need to know the status of my claim after it has been submitted So that I can track the progress of our claim
+As a business manager, HR, finance person or an administrator I need to know the status of my claim after it has been submitted So that I can track the progress of our claim

-As a business manager, HR, Finance or an administrator I need an in-depth understanding of what the new service is So that I can confidently and correctly submit a claim on behalf of our school
+As a business manager, HR, finance person or an administrator I need an in-depth understanding of what the new service is So that I can confidently and correctly submit a claim on behalf of our school